MarcGuiselin/aws-transmutation/README.md

 1. Install Bors-NG (optional)
     - [Give Bors access to your repo](https://github.com/apps/bors/installations/new/permissions?target_id=24906387)
-    - Select `Only select repositories`
+    - Click `Only select repositories`
     - Select your forked repository
     - Click __Install__
     > You can also [Setup your own Bors-NG instance](https://github.com/bors-ng/bors-ng#how-to-set-up-your-own-real-instance)